 Unlike economists and technological experts, most people seem to rely on their intuitive risk perceptions to judge and evaluate activities and technologies.
-These intuitions are likely informed by their past experiences, including exposure to the relevant activity or technology and media about it and mishaps connected to it.
+These intuitions are likely informed by their past experiences, including exposure to the relevant activity or technology and media about it and mishaps connected to it..
 Fischhoff et al. (1978) was among the first to study these intuitions in a measurable, quantifiable way by using a psychometric questionnaire.
 Participants were asked to make quantified judgments about certain activities and technologies with respect to such items’ current and desired benefits and risks as well as other characteristics such as their newness and controllability.
-These judgments were then used to explore relationships between perceived risk and benefit and other factors such as acceptable levels of risk and the various characteristics of risk.
+These judgments were then used to explore relationships between perceived risk and perceived benefit and other factors such as acceptable levels of risk and the various characteristics of risk.
 One of the core findings of Fischhoff et al. (1978) was that contrary to the prediction of economists, people tend to view risk and benefit as negatively correlated.
 For example, people typically perceive smoking and alcoholic beverages as being very high in risk while being very low in benefit and conversely that antibiotics, vaccines, and X-rays are very high in benefit but very low in risk (Fischhoff et al., 1978).
 In people’s minds, it appears to be that the greater the perceived benefit of an activity or technology, the lower the perceived risk and vice versa (Fischhoff et al., 1978, McDaniels et al., 1997).

 Choice of study for replication: Fischhoff et al. (1978)

-We chose the Fischhoff et al. (1978) study based on several factors: impact, potential for improvement on methodology, absence of well-powered pre-registered replications, and potential for extensions relating to the current ongoing COVID-19 pandemic.
+We chose the Fischhoff et al. (1978) study based on several factors: impact, absence of well-powered, pre-registered replications, potential for improvement on methodology and statistical analysis, and potential for extensions relating to the current ongoing COVID-19 pandemic.

-The article has had significant impact on scholarly research in the area of behavioral economics and judgment and decision making.
-At the time of writing, there were 3,814 Google Scholar citations of the article.
+Fishhoff et al. (1978) has had a significant impact on scholarly research in the area of behavioral economics and judgment and decision making, most notably by introducing a psychometric paradigm to the study of the risk and benefit relationship.
 Many important follow-up theoretical and empirical articles have been published, such as Slovic (1987) summarizing Fischoff et al. (1978) and related follow-up research, a line of research on the affect heuristic in risk perception (Finucane et al., 2000; Slovic et al., 2007), as well as a large body of research using the factors of dread and unknown risk to understand risk perception (Gigerenzer, 2004; Koonce et al., 2005).
 Fishhoff et al. (1978) has also produced impactful research regarding communication and education of the public regarding risk (Slovic, 1986) and the social amplification of risk (Kasperson et al., 1988).
+At the time of writing, there were 3,814 Google Scholar citations of the article.
+Following the growing recognition of the importance of reproducibility and replicability in psychological science (e.g., Brandt et al., 2014; Open Science Collaboration, 2015; van‘t Veer & Giner-Sorolla, 2016; Zwaan et al., 2018), we believed that an impactful study such as Fischhoff et al. (1978) was a strong candidate for replication.